pausone/Laravel-Todolist/README.md

 Responsive.
 Sortable, searchable table.

-Uses JavaScript dataTables and jQuery validation plugins.
+Uses JavaScript dataTables aswell as jQuery Validation plugins.

+Uses Bootstrap for styling.

 See mobile version at bottom of this document.